WordPress Website Hosting

 Shared, managed, or VPS?

 Shared hosting isn’t bad if you have a small HTML site and don’t want to break the bank.
 VPS, is great if you need dedicated resources and more control.
 It requires more involvement on your part but is highly modular.
-Managed hosting works great when you want someone else to optimize the server environment for your platform (like WordPress) and to handle software updates and security.
+Managed hosting works excellent when you want someone else to optimize the server environment for your platform (like WordPress) and to handle software updates and security.

-We recommend a managed WordPress hosting plan built on NGINX architecture which is faster than traditional Apache environments.
+We recommend a managed WordPress hosting plan built on NGINX architecture, which is faster than traditional Apache environments.

-Price isn’t everything
+Price isn’t everything.

-A respectable WordPress managed hosting solution will cost between $20 and $40 per month and provide ample security and speed for a business website.
+A respectable WordPress-managed hosting solution will cost between $20 and $40 per month and provide ample security and speed for a business website.

 Setup and support

 Some hosting companies now have the equivalent of a full-service gas station (remember those?) and offer free migrations and advisors to help you choose the right plan.
 Is this a good thing?
 Yes.
-Let the server guys (in lieu of your web developers) do the heavy lifting for you.
+Let the server guys (instead of your web developers) do the heavy lifting for you.
 Whether or not a hosting provider offers this is a good indicator of how comprehensive their support will be going forward.

 Overview